DEX Configuration for ArgoCD

 - Dependency: This component requires Authentik to be configured as the identity provider.

-- Limitation: This approach does not support legacy authentication methods.
+- Limitation: This approach doesn't support legacy authentication methods.

 - Security Note: Ensure that the DEX configuration is properly secured and that sensitive information, such as client secrets, is stored securely.